 Another day sees us at a different area of the steppes, where Dupont Lark are known to be present, and we may hear and hopefully see the birds.
 This area is full of birdsong on a sunny morning, as Calandra, Short-toed and Thekla Lark, Tawny Pipit, Spectacled Warbler and Corn Bunting fill the air with sound.
 Pin-tailed Sandgrouse are also found here.
 An area of shady trees holds Iberian Green Woodpecker and other woodland species plus migrant warblers and flycatchers.
 Later we visit areas of steppe further into Catalonia, where Little Bustard, Great Spotted Cuckoo, both sandgrouse, Iberian Grey Shrike and Little Owl can be seen.
 Beautiful, brightly coloured birds including Roller, Bee-eater and Hoopoe can turn up anywhere, and other migrants of interest include Red-rumped Swallow, and Pallid Swift.

 We have allocated one more full day to this itinerary to revisit any of the above places to take a second look for birds we might have missed, though there is so much to see that we have no doubt this final birding day will be absorbing.
 A couple of hours spent around our hotel will also be very rewarding; this tranquil and beautiful place is full of birdsong, and we are sure you will enjoy birding here!

-Day 9: Thurs 2 May Final birding and transfer to Barcelona
+Day 9: Thu 2 May Final Birding and Departure

 The airport is only around ninety minutes away, so after some final birding around the hotel we head towards Barcelona, and if time allows divert to see some of Catalonia's newer avain inhabitants, including Red-billed Leothrix and both Rose-ringed and Monk Parakeets.
 We might also find a few extra species, perhaps Black Redstart and Crag Martin, right up to arrival at the airport!